osh-labs/OSH-Monitor/docs/RTC_INTEGRATION.md

 ## Conclusion

-The ESP32-S3 RTC integration significantly improves the reliability and accuracy of the SEN66-Dosimetry system.
+The ESP32-S3 RTC integration significantly improves the reliability and accuracy of the OSH-Monitor system.
 By providing persistent timekeeping across power cycles, it eliminates critical issues with timestamp corruption while maintaining full backward compatibility with existing deployments.

 This enhancement is particularly valuable for industrial air quality monitoring applications where OSHA compliance and accurate TWA calculations are essential for regulatory reporting and workplace safety documentation.